 Meet the people who are here to help:

 If you have been affected by sexual and/or domestic abuse, either because you have been personally affected or you are supporting a friend or family member, we can support you.

-There are a range of options and support available to you, which we would encourage you to discuss with Charlotte and/or a wellbeing adviser.
+There are a range of options and support available to you, which we would encourage you to discuss with a Wellbeing Adviser.

-Everyone copes in their own way, and it is important that survivors of sexual violence are able to decide the best way forward for themselves.
+Everyone copes in their own way, and it is important that survivors of sexual and domestic violence decide the best way forward for themselves.